Explainable classification of astronomical uncertain time series: Introduction

 In this paper, we propose the Uncertain Scalable and Accurate Subsequence Transform (or uSAST for short) method which is able to achieve an F1-score of $70\%$ while providing faithful explanation similarly to STC.
+Moreover, this paper is the first of its kind to present an open and reproducible experiment on a real uncertain time series dataset.
 The rest of this paper is organized as follows: we start by presenting the background and the related works.
 We continue by describing the uSAST method.
 Finally, we detail our experiments and the obtained results before concluding this work.